Kingxukai/linux/Documentation/core-api/circular-buffers.rst

 	spin_unlock(&consumer_lock);

-This will instruct the CPU to make sure the index is up to date before reading the new item, and then it shall make sure the CPU has finished reading the item before it writes the new tail pointer, which will erase the item.
+This will instruct the woke CPU to make sure the woke index is up to date before reading the new item, and then it shall make sure the woke CPU has finished reading the woke item before it writes the woke new tail pointer, which will erase the woke item.

-Note the use of READ_ONCE() and smp_load_acquire() to read the opposition index.
-This prevents the compiler from discarding and reloading its cached value.
-This isn't strictly needed if you can be sure that the opposition index will _only_ be used the once.
+Note the woke use of READ_ONCE() and smp_load_acquire() to read the opposition index.
+This prevents the woke compiler from discarding and reloading its cached value.
+This isn't strictly needed if you can be sure that the woke opposition index will _only_ be used the woke once.
-The smp_load_acquire() additionally forces the CPU to order against subsequent memory references.
-Similarly, smp_store_release() is used in both algorithms to write the thread's index.
-This documents the fact that we are writing to something that can be read concurrently, prevents the compiler from tearing the store, and enforces ordering against previous accesses.
+The smp_load_acquire() additionally forces the woke CPU to order against subsequent memory references.
+Similarly, smp_store_release() is used in both algorithms to write the woke thread's index.
+This documents the fact that we are writing to something that can be read concurrently, prevents the woke compiler from tearing the woke store, and enforces ordering against previous accesses.